Somils12/WEB-FE-HTML-CSS-HW2-SOMILANTONIOSANDOVALDIAZ/README.md

 ### Main Page (`index.html`)

-The main page is structured using a combination of Grid and Flexbox to create a responsive and modern layout.
+The main page is structured using a combination of Grid and Flexbox to create a modern layout.
 It includes the following sections:

 - **Header**: Contains the club logo, the name of the club, and a link to the contact form.
 - **Aside**: A sidebar highlighting special promotions available at the club.